kabilankavi131/Programming_in_Modern_CPP/README.md

 ## Overview

-This repository contains my solutions and notes for the NPTEL Java Programming course.
-The course covers fundamental Java concepts and aspects of Object-Oriented Programming.
+This repository contains my solutions and notes for the NPTEL Programming in Modern C++ course.
+The course covers fundamental and intermediate C++ concepts and aspects of Object-Oriented Programming.

 ### Course Details